Analysis | Biden pledged to upend both division and the pandemic. Then division made the pandemic worse.

 For Biden, the result is a country largely split on how he handled the pandemic.
 Most Democrats think he deserves credit for how the pandemic response unfolded; most Republicans think he deserves blame.

 The pandemic does seem as though it might be on the brink of collapse.
-Even Democratic officials are scaling back precautions due to vaccination rates — and the surge in cases that accompanied the omicron variant.
-It’s possible that the virus’s last gasp came this winter thanks not to broad precautionary efforts but a version of the virus that was better able to evade those precautions.
+Even Democratic officials are scaling back precautions because of vaccination rates — and the surge in cases that accompanied the omicron variant.
+It’s possible that the virus’s last gasp came this winter, thanks not to broad precautionary efforts but a version of the virus that was better able to evade those precautions.

 It’s possible, in other words, that the pandemic will end for reasons tangential to the administration’s efforts and that the partisan divide will press on, undeterred by anything Biden has done.